lvieirajr/mongorest/README.md

             }
         }

-First we created our Book collection, that inherited from the `Collection` class. <br />
+First we created our Book collection that inherited from the `Collection` class. <br />
 We added a `meta` to specify the required and optional fields, and their types. <br />

     from mongorest.resource import (
         ListResourceMixin, CreateResourceMixin, RetrieveResourceMixin,
     )

     class BookResource(ListResourceMixin, CreateResourceMixin,
                                                 RetrieveResourceMixin):